Is your tween ready to babysit?

 Not every girl wants to babysit, just like every boy doesn’t want to mow lawns.
 Does she even like kids?
 Get along with other kids?
 Or does she really just want a way to make some money?

-There are so many other ways out there these days.
+There are so many other ways out there these days for tweens and teens to make money.